edgedb/edgedb/docs/edgeql/funcops/sys.rst

 .. eql:function:: sys::sleep(duration: float64) -> bool
-                  sys::sleep(duration: timedelta) -> bool
+                  sys::sleep(duration: duration) -> bool

     :index: sleep delay

     Make the current session sleep for *duration* time.

-    *duration* can either be a number of seconds specified as a floating point number, or a :eql:type:`timedelta`.
+    *duration* can either be a number of seconds specified as a floating point number, or a :eql:type:`duration`.

     The function always returns ``true``.